 - Choose to get payments either by direct deposit to a bank or credit union account or to a Direct Express® prepaid debit card account.
 If your older adult has a bank account, direct deposit is the best option.

 - Sign up for direct deposit to a bank account by contacting the U.S. Treasury Electronic Payment Solution Center at (800) 333-1795, signing up for direct deposit online (select the direct deposit option), or signing up through your local bank or credit union.

 - Sign up for the Direct Express® card by contacting the U.S. Treasury Electronic Payment Solution Center at (800) 333-1795.

 If you or your loved one could use help preparing a emergency response kit, or feeling safe and secure in your home, we can help!
-American In-Home Care always refers qualified, screened, and insured care providers that are compassionate and ready to help with services like transportation, health data monitoring, meal preparation, and support with activities of daily living.
+American In-Home Care always refers qualified, screened, care providers that are compassionate and ready to help with services like transportation, health data monitoring, meal preparation, and support with activities of daily living.
 Contact us at 1-844-505-0004 to schedule your free in-home consultation to discuss which care options are right for you and your family.